dnlhirataa/bankaccountsystem/README.md

 # bankaccountsystem
-In this project i build a bank account system learning the concepts of Object Orientation
+Project of a bank account system learning the concepts of Object Orientation usign class, def __init__, self, getters, setters and @staticmethod.